-The exhibit below (36th Texas Society Members’ Only Show) is about to travel to the Arlington Museum of Art (AMA), Arlington, Texas from May 11th through June 23rd, 2024.
+The exhibit below (36th Texas Society Members’ Only Show) has traveled to the Arlington Museum of Art (AMA), Arlington, Texas open from May 11th through June 23rd, 2024.

 Texas Photographic Society, 36th Members’ Only Show juried by Roy Flukinger.
 The exhibit is open at the Buddy Holly Center in Lubbock, Texas through March, 2024